jax-ml/jax/docs/new_docs/401/ffi.md

 ```

 Starting at the bottom, we're using the XLA-provided macro `XLA_FFI_DEFINE_HANDLER_SYMBOL` to generate some boilerplate which will expand into a function called `RmsNorm` with the appropriate signature.
-But, the important stuff here is all in the call to `ffi::Ffi::Bind()`, where we define the input and output types, and the types of any parameters.
+But the important part is the call to `ffi::Ffi::Bind()`, where we define the input and output types, and the types of any parameters.

 Then, in `RmsNormImpl`, we accept `ffi::Buffer` arguments which include information about the buffer shape, and pointers to the underlying data.
 In this implementation, we treat all leading dimensions of the buffer as batch dimensions, and perform RMS normalization over the last axis.